hcheng826/cypherpunks-ctf/README.md

 4. University

 Need to calculate the storage slot for the contract.
-Then read the state change on the deployment transaction.
+Then read the state change on the deployment transaction(from Etherscan).
 And find the content in the private array name[2].

 5. Fake Fibonacci